melmcchau/movie-rating-predictor-project-uwseds/docs/component_specs.md

 i.e. Use Case as a Movie Magazine Manager

-Interested in a Critic - Derek Adams, by loading into our Python program.
-The interface will jump out a blank to let the user fill in the Critic’s name that she/he is interested in.
-After inputting the name, the data manager will query the data needed for the plot.
-The Python function will do the plot and show the visualization in the interface.
-If the user is also interested in the sentiment, the Python program will call the data manager again and show the emotion analysis.
+The users are firsly input a time range to see the overal median ratings among all the movies within that time span.
+The program will generate a plot to show the trendline of median ratings.
+And then the user could select a year that he/she is interested in.
+The program will generate a table showing the most popular critics within that year who have the top amount of critics.
+Then the program will show the sentiment analysis for these five critics and users could compare the critics in each emotion.
+By knowing the emotion tendency of a specific critic the magzine manager could have a better understanding of the potential critics.

 _____________
 _____________